Yolanda Cuomo: Teaching

 Cuomo has taught courses on graphic design and bookmaking since 1982 when she started at the School of Visual Arts.
 In the late 1980s, she taught graphic design at the Parsons School of Design.
 In the late 1990s Cuomo taught at SVA’s Graduate Photography Program.
 Cuomo is currently an adjunct professor of design in the Department of Photography and Imaging at New York University’s Tisch School of the Arts since 1996.

 Recognition and awards

 Cuomo’s devotion to art and design has been repeatedly recognized.
 In 2013 she was profiled by the New Yorker in a short film, “Let’s Make a Book About This,” and featured on Time magazine’s LightBox in “Profile of a Curatorial Master: Yolanda Cuomo.”
 Cuomo’s work has also been honored by several important industry awards.
 She was the recipient of the prestigious National Magazine Award, in 2004, from the American Society of Magazine Editors (ASME) for her art direction of Aperture, the premier magazine for significant photography.
 She received Infinity Awards in the best publication category in 1991 and 2004; and for design in 1995, from the International Center of Photography.
 Other leading professional organizations have recognized Cuomo’s work, including the American Institute of Graphic Arts (AIGA), Society of Publication Designers (SPD), the Art Directors Club, and Magazine Publishers of America.

-Personal life

-Yolanda Cuomo is married to Joseph McLaughlin, a professor of Urban Studies at Saint Peter’s University.
-Together they have two children, Gianni, born 1992, and Luca, born 1998.